 - You spend more on food than you normally would.
 (Table service food is more expensive than quick service food in addition to having to pay a tip.)

 - You pay a tip at table service restaurants and tips are automatically added.
 When you give the server the TIW card, they come back with a slip for you to sign.
 You can add more of a tip, if you want, but, by using the TIW card, an 18% tip is auto added.
 What if the service was subpar enough that would impact the tip?
-Thankfully, I haven't run across that, yet, but it could happen.
-We always give 20% or more, but if the server is rude, unattentive, etc., I'm not going to give that person the same amount as a hard-working, pleasant person who deserves and rightfully receives a good tip.
+Thankfully, I have not run across that, yet, but it could happen.
+We always give 20% or more, but if the server is rude, unattentive, etc., I am not going to give that person the same amount as a hard-working, pleasant person who deserves and rightfully receives a good tip.

 TIP: if a DVC member, you get discounts at select TS restaurants.
 So, if you don't want the DDP or TIW, you can still get a discount.